saisri27/qranalysis/_projects/Quantile_Regression.md

 Bayesian Quantile Regression allows us to include prior or you can say domain knowledge.
 When combining prior with observed data, our prior updated to posterior.
 Bayesian Quantile Regression balances our prior belief with empirical evidence.
 At this stage, the result captures distributional difference across quantile.
 The uncertainty captured through posterior variance.
 We are finally gaining our confidence and the model interpretability.
 And this is the magic with Bayesian Quantile Regression.
 ## Conclusion

-Whoaa !
-Finally !
-I know it's too much information but hey we learnt something new in depth .
+Whoa!
+Finally!
+We know it’s a lot of information, but hey, we learned something new in depth!

-We learnt,
+Here’s what we learned:

-Quantile regression lets us see beyond the traditional linear regression.
-From our insurance dataset, smoking amplifies costs drastically which means impact of smoking is not uniform, it becomes severe which Multiple linear regression completely misses.
-Quantile Regression works even when data is skewed , has outliers .
-It takes care of heteroskedasticity .However it's not perfect and we saw why ?
+Quantile Regression lets us see beyond traditional linear regression.
+From our insurance dataset, we found that smoking amplifies costs drastically.
+The impact of smoking isn’t uniform; it becomes more severe, which Multiple Linear Regression completely misses.
+Quantile Regression also works well when the data is skewed, has outliers, or shows heteroscedasticity.
+However, it’s not perfect, and we saw why.

-We had a lot of fun writing this blog , researching about it .
-They say “What speaks to you , sticks to you “ .
-This Definitely stuck with us , hope it does the same to youu
+We had a lot of fun writing this blog and researching the topic.
+They say, “What speaks to you, sticks to you.”
+This definitely stuck with us, and we hope it does the same for you.

-Thankyou for your time and patience
+Thank you for your time and patience.

-We’d love to know your thoughts  and if you’d like to chat more or nerd out on data, hit us up on LinkedIn!
+We’d love to hear your thoughts, and if you’d like to chat more or nerd out about data, feel free to reach out to us on LinkedIn!
  [Sai Sri Maddirala](https://www.linkedin.com/in/sai-sri-maddirala/) | [Jianing (Ari) Li](https://www.linkedin.com/in/jianing-ari-li-5a9332353/) | [Yancy Castro](https://www.linkedin.com/in/yacastrob/)